 - Percentage fee: The fee is calculated as a percentage of the total trade.
 It can be reduced if the user trades using the platform’s utility token.
 The more the user trades, the lower the fee.

 After buying your cryptocurrencies, you can leave it and your leftover fiat money in the exchange’s wallet.
-However, it can be risky as exchanges have been hacked before, or they have suddenly frozen people’s accounts.
+However, it can be risky as exchanges have been hacked before.
+They have also frozen user’s accounts without warning.
 Some users prefer to transfer their cryptocurrencies to a third-party wallet, although this incurs additional withdrawal fees.

 Some platforms like Gemini offer a limited number of free withdrawals each month, but most charge a withdrawal fee.